Steve Reich: 2010s

 Reich premiered a piece, WTC 9/11, written for String Quartet and Tape (a similar instrumentation to that of Different Trains) in March 2011.
 This was a response to the September 11 attacks and used recordings from emergency services and from family members who were in New York during the attacks.
 It was premiered by the Kronos Quartet, at Duke University, North Carolina, US.

 On March 5, 2013, the London Sinfonietta, conducted by Brad Lubman, at the Royal Festival Hall in London gave the world premiere of Radio Rewrite, Reich's work inspired by the band Radiohead.
 The programme also included Double Sextet, Clapping Music, featuring Reich himself alongside percussionist Colin Currie, Electric Counterpoint, with electric guitar by Mats Bergström as well as two of Reich's ensemble pieces.

+In September 2014 for the 50th anniversary of Nonesuch Records, Reich reunited with Philip Glass at the Brooklyn Academy of Music.

 Music for Ensemble and Orchestra was premiered on November 4, 2018 by the Los Angeles Philharmonic under Susanna Mälkki at Walt Disney Concert Hall, marking Reich's return to writing for orchestra after an interval of more than thirty years.

 Reich has lived with his wife Beryl Korot in a home in upstate New York since 2006.